-- You must apply through your Portal account by 12 noon EST on the Qualifying Examination application deadline date.
+- You must apply through your Portal account by 12 pm (noon) Eastern Time on the Qualifying Examination application deadline date.

 - It is important that you meet the online application deadline, even if your eligibility to take either part of the Qualifying Examination is conditional until receipt of transcripts, confirmation of graduation or required remediation.

 - Overseas candidates who require a visa to take the exam in Canada are strongly encouraged to apply for their visa prior to the application deadline date.
 Please see the refund policies for visa related withdrawals.

 Instructions for Completing the Application(s)

 The Qualifying Examination online applications are added to your Portal account once you qualify.
 No hard copy documents are required.
 Login to your Portal account and follow the instructions to complete the application(s) and pay the fee:

 - Your name – contact firstname.lastname@example.org if your name has changed since you submitted your last application.

 - Exam date – Confirm the upcoming exam date.

 - Exam language – The exam is provided in French or English.
 You must indicate in which language you wish to take the exam and are then required to complete the exam in that language.